woodwirk/hugo-beryllium/exampleSite/content/theme-info/layouts.md

 # List-section

-Manually applied.
+Manually applied to the `_index.md` of a branch bundle.

 ```
 layout: list-section
 ```

-Includes each subsection under a header, followed by an archive list format of content.
+Includes each subsection in the taxonomy squares format, followed by content in an archive list format.

+To include content under a subsection, create a branch bundle (a folder with `_index.md`) under the main branch/section.